Tiimber/terminal-notification/README.md

 -----

 With Growl, you get the benefit of being able to see the notifications on all systems that have support for Growl.
 However there are a few requirements, which may be a bit complex to setup, and it will not end up in as tight integration as the system default implementations.
 For playing sounds, there is a requirement of an additional external sound player.

+All notifications will be sent out over the gntp protocol, and you can specify the following:

+- What pattern to listen for in the output
+- Configure title and message (including using above mentioned regexp variables)
+- *Linux and Windows* - Choose what sound to play with the message
+- Set a max frequency for messages of each type
+- Send notifications on startup and termination

 Project requirements: